 Signs of Adderall Addiction

-People with an Adderall addiction are going to exhibit behavioral changes.
+Those who are struggling with an Adderall addiction will exhibit behavioral changes.
 Some of these changes will be obvious.
 Other changes may not be so obvious to outside observers, even close family and friends.

-People who struggle with an addiction have a compulsive need to seek out and use drugs.
+People who struggle with an addiction have a compulsive need to seek out and use the substance.
 Even if they know the risks, they’ll continue to look for and use Adderall.
 This seemingly unstoppable need for drugs can cause serious relationship, financial, and life issues.
-People with severe addiction problems can get in trouble with the law because they drive under the influence or steal to fuel their habit.

 Individuals who abuse Adderall for a long time will also start experiencing severe side effects due to their drug use.
 Some of these effects are mild.
 Other side effects can be life-threatening.